ordinarykelem/bison-pulse/README.md

-# Real-time Bison Tracking Dashboard
+# Bison Pulse - Real-time Bison Tracking System

 A professional, responsive analytics dashboard for monitoring bison populations in real-time.
 Built with React, TypeScript, Tailwind CSS, and Recharts.